Coffee Terms Illustrated

 Dry Process

 In the dry process, ripe cherries are first dried in the sun, after which the dried skin, pulp, and parchment are removed from the bean (seed).
 The process takes about two weeks and the cherries must be raked while drying to avoid mildew.
-Dry processing produces coffee with less acidity and more body and is only done in growing regions with naturally hot and dry climates.
+Dry processing produces coffees with less acidity and more body compared to the wet process.
+Dry processing is only done in growing regions with a naturally hot and dry climate.
 Brazil, Ethiopia, and Yemen produce most of the worlds dry processed coffees.
 Dry processed coffee is also called "unwashed", or "natural".

 Estate

 EstateA coffee estate is a coffee plantation.
-Estate coffees typically sell at a premium, due to better consistency and quality control, compared to coffees collected from many small farms.
+Estate coffees typically sell at a premium due to better consistency and higher quality control compared to coffees collected from many small farms.

 Fazenda